From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Related Work

 \subsection{Lithography Simulation}

-Recently, there have been lithography simulation methods developed based on machine learning techniques.
+Recently, there have been a few machine learning-based lithography simulation methods.
 For instance, Watanabe et al. proposed a fast and accurate lithography simulation by determining an appropriate model function via CNN \cite{watanabe2017accurate}, and Ye et al. developed a GAN-based end-to-end lithography modeling framework, named LithoGAN, to map directly the input mask pattern to the output resist pattern \cite{ye2019lithogan}.
-Specifically, LithoGAN models the shape of the resist pattern based on a conditional GAN (cGAN) model and predict the center location of the resist pattern via a CNN model.
+Specifically, LithoGAN models the shape of the resist pattern based on a conditional GAN (cGAN) model and predicts the center location of the resist pattern via a CNN model.
 LithoGAN has a dual learning framework, and similarly our LithoNet also adopts a dual learning framework.

 As will be detailed in Section \ref{sec:lithonet}, we formulate the Layout-to-SEM prediction as a cross-domain image-to-image translation problem in the LithoNet design.
 Recent image-to-image translation methods can be divided into two groups.
-One requires pairwise training images, e.g., \cite{isola2017image,wang2018high}, and the other supports training on unpaired data, e.g., \cite{liu2017unsupervised}.
-The method proposed in \cite{liu2017unsupervised} was based on GANs \cite{goodfellow2014generative} and VAEs \cite{kingma2013auto}, but it was designed for unsupervised image-to-image translation tasks, which could be considered as a conditional image generation model.
-Furthermore, the Pix2pix model \cite{isola2017image} consists of a Unet-architectured generator and a “PatchGAN” discriminator.
-Pix2pix uses the “PatchGAN” discriminator to model high-frequencies by classifying if each patch in an image is real or fake.
-Therefore, it can be adopted in various applications, such as the conversion of a cartoon map to a satellite image and the conversion of a sketch to a natural image, and becomes a benchmark in this field.
-The Pix2pix method was further enhanced in \cite{wang2018high} by taking advantages of a course-to-fine generator, a multi-scale discriminator, and a robust adversarial learning objective function so as to generate high-resolution photo-realistic images.
-However, none of above methods addresses the shape correspondence or the deformation field between two different domains of images, and neither do other representative image-to-image translation methods, such as CycleGAN \cite{zhu2017unpaired}, DualGAN \cite{yi2017dualgan}, Coupled GANs \cite{liu2016coupled}, and \cite{liu2017unsupervised,bousmalis2017unsupervised,huang2018multimodal}.
+One requires training image pairs, e.g., \cite{isola2017image,wang2018high}, and the other supports training on unpaired data, e.g., \cite{liu2017unsupervised}.
+The method in \cite{liu2017unsupervised}, based on GANs \cite{goodfellow2014generative} and VAEs \cite{kingma2013auto}, was designed for unsupervised image-to-image translation tasks, which could be considered as a conditional image generation model.
+Besides, Pix2pix \cite{isola2017image} consists of a Unet-like generator and a PatchGAN discriminator.
+Pix2pix uses the PatchGAN discriminator to model high-frequencies by classifying if each patch in an image is real or fake.
+Therefore, it can be adopted in various applications, such as translating a cartoon map to a satellite image and translating a sketch to a natural image, and has become a benchmark in this field.
+Pix2pix was further enhanced in \cite{wang2018high} by taking advantage of a course-to-fine generator, a multi-scale discriminator, and an adversarial learning objective function so as to generate high-resolution photo-realistic images.